Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 git push origin master
 ```

-**What stops the appocalypse**: an attacker needs write permissions to push, which is defined by credentials from the code storage.
+**What stops the app-ocalypse**: an attacker needs write permissions to push, which is defined by credentials from the code storage.

 But the attacker still can play around Pull Requests, mix forged/non-forged commits, etc.